(Updated 02 July 2018)

 All public inquiries have Terms of Reference.
 The Terms of Reference set the parameters of what the inquiry must investigate.
 View the RHI Inquiry’s Terms of Reference.

 A public inquiry has to carry out the tasks required by its Terms of Reference.
 It cannot go outside them, or beyond them.
 That being said, it is up to every public inquiry to interpret its own Terms of Reference, and then to explain to the public what the Inquiry considers is required of it.
-This Inquiry will publish further information on this issue in due course.

 However, it will be apparent that the Terms of Reference for this Inquiry are very widely drawn.
 The Ministerial Statement of 24 January 2017 explained that this was “in order to give latitude to the Inquiry Chair in his work”.